donia-lab/MetaBGC/MetaBGC-Development/README.md

 This should take about 1 hour using 8 threads on a 2.5 GHz Ivybridge Intel processor.
 The directory also has a SLURM job script ``` runBuildTest.sh```, that can be submitted to a cluster after changing the paths.

 ### Perform a Search
 To run a toy search example, please download the already constructed spHMMs and some search samples from [here](https://drive.google.com/file/d/1-UG7aW72pDXUlvGeZWHEE49dtx2HSVzN) .
-To build your own spHMM database you will need to construct simulated read libraries as described in the publication [here](https://doi.org/10.1126/science.aax9176).
+To build your own spHMMs you will need to construct simulated read libraries using the ```metabgc synthesize``` command.

 ```
 OP_PATH=<set a path>